 Retailers are unable to avail wholesale prices of manufacturers, which results in a smaller overall profit margin.
 To achieve optimal profit margins via the drop shipping models, sellers will have to sell higher volumes of products than what they could have produced and stored themselves.

-There's nothing illegal about the drop shipping business model.
-In fact, there are plenty of drop shipping direct companies operating in the United States.
-These companies are regulated, as they are required to keep a USA reseller permit in good standing.
+Even though it's an idea that's become more visible recently, there are already clear guidelines and expectations in place for the drop shipping business model.
+There are plenty of drop shipping direct companies operating in the United States; these companies are regulated, as they are required to keep a USA reseller permit in good standing.
 Foreign-based drop shipping entities have different tax regulatory requirements as well.

 More and more online retailers are looking into drop shipping to maximize their profits.
-Just like with any other business model, drop shipping logistics have pros and cons, which any startup or existing enterprise should weigh carefully.
+Just like with any other business model, drop shipping logistics has pros and cons, which any startup or existing enterprise should weigh carefully.